Spiritual DevelopmentThe Science of Spirituality

-- Active: The “way of the student” involves actively working at your own development.
-Your level of consciousness is directly related to what you choose to focus your attention on.
-For example, a person who is nearing the end of the developed stage naturally focuses much of their attention on mental and intellectual interests, but if they are content to limit their thinking to intellectual issues they will not progress any further.
-They must actively decide to study abstract and conceptual material (such as esoterics) in order to attract the higher vibrations of causal matter and begin to develop subjective causal consciousness.
-Examples of active development are constant conscious awareness, living in the now, meditation and visualisation exercises.
+- Active: “The way of the student” involves actively working on our own development.
+Our level of consciousness is directly related to what we choose to focus our attention on.
+For example, someone who is nearing the end of the developed stage (high 400s) naturally invests a lot of attention on their intellectual interests, but if they limit their attention to only intellectual matters they won’t progress much further.
+They also need to study abstract and non-conceptual material, such as esoterics, metaphysics or philosophy, if they want to progress into the 500s because this will attract the higher vibrations of causal matter that are required to begin developing subjective causal consciousness.
+But “the way of the student” isn’t just about developing the mind, it is also about developing the soul.
+So experiential practices such as meditation, contemplation, self-inquiry and living in the “now” (with conscious awareness) are also required.

-- Passive: The “way of the saint” involves forgetting about your self entirely and dedicating your life to serving others.
-Serving others means helping and protecting those who are less developed, less experienced, less knowledgeable or less capable than you are.
+- Passive: “The way of the saint” involves forgetting about ourself entirely and dedicating our life completely to serving others.
+Serving others means helping and protecting those who are less developed, less experienced, less knowledgeable or less capable than we are.
 All developing monads are dependent on energies and assistance from the next higher kingdom, but the condition of receiving this help is service to others.
-Life is give and take – we give to those who are less developed than we are and receive from those who are more developed than we are.
+Life is “give and take” – we give to those who are less developed than we are, and we receive from those who are more developed than we are.

 To become whole we must integrate the subtle bodies of our persona by learning to control their energies and consciousness.
-Emotional conscious can only be controlled by mental consciousness, and mental consciousness can only be controlled by causal consciousness, etc. The main challenge facing most people is for the mind to gain control over the emotions and desires of the emotional body.
+Emotional consciousness can only be controlled by mental consciousness, and mental consciousness can only be controlled by causal consciousness, etc. The main challenge facing most people is for the mind to gain control over the emotions and desires of the emotional body.
 This does not mean ignoring our emotions or killing them off altogether; it simply means us controlling them, rather than them controlling us.
 An integrated and balanced persona is the natural result of breaking down the automated behavioural patterns and reactions in our subtle bodies.

 Rapid development is the reward of unselfishness – we develop the fastest by helping others to realise the meaning of life and live in accordance with the laws of life.
 In order to help others understand we must first have an understanding of life and the stages of human development.
-We must understand the difficulties they face at each stage, their motivations and what they are capable of grasping.
+We must understand the difficulties that they face at each stage, their motivations and what they are capable of grasping.
 Trying to force people into accepting a particular belief system is a violation of their freedom, so those who are content with their current beliefs and world view must be met with loving understanding, even if they are wrong.
 They will have plenty of opportunities in future incarnations to correct their views.
-In the meantime we must respect the fact that their current beliefs are appropriate for their current level of development.
+In the meantime, we must respect the fact that their current beliefs are appropriate for their current level of development.
 Everyone who reflects on the meaning of life gradually develops their own belief system.
 Initially it will be flawed but over time, perhaps many incarnations, it will gradually build into a system of knowledge and description of reality that matches that of those in the fifth kingdom – the ones who gave us esoterics.

-Every new effort gives rise to a corresponding resistance from the persona.
-It may seem that when you first start out on the path that things are conspiring to make it difficult for you.
-Don’t be discouraged by this – it is just a test to see if you are up to the task ahead.
-The path of the spiritual aspirant is the one straight up the mountain whereas the path of the normal person is the one that meanders around the mountain.
+Every new effort gives rise to resistance from the personality.
+It may seem that when we first start out on the path that things are conspiring to make it difficult for us.
+Don’t be discouraged by this – it is just a test to see if we are up to the task ahead.
+The path of the aspirant is the one straight up the mountain whereas the path of the normal person is the one that meanders around the mountain.
 The first is much more difficult but the rewards are far greater.
 Many set out on the steep path but lack the commitment to follow it through to the end.
 They put in a concerted effort at the start but give up quickly and slip back down again.
 It is better to proceed at a steady and sustainable pace because a lifetime of commitment is required if you truly want to succeed.
 Don’t necessarily expect immediate results or you may become demoralised and slip back down again.
 So the tests that confront us as we begin our journey are for our own protection; they stop us from proceeding unless we are truly ready.